Austin Roe: In historical records

 Because Roe traveled over 1000 miles on horseback performing his missions during the war, he has been called the "Paul Revere of Long Island."
 In 2015, a letter written by loyalist soldier Nehemiah Marks to Adjutant General Oliver De Lancey, head of British Army Intelligence following Major John Andre’s capture and execution, was uncovered.
 The document contained information that brothers Nathaniel and Philip Roe were part of the "Long Island spy network," but the allegations were neither investigated nor acted upon.

 Later life

-After the war, Roe continued to operate his tavern in Setauket.
+After the war, Roe continued to live in Setauket.
 He became a captain in Lieutenant Colonel David Pierson's New York militia regiment in Suffolk County, New York, in 1787.
 He and his family settled the area which would become the town of Patchogue on Long Island's south shore in 1798.
-He opened an inn there, where for three decades he regaled his patrons with tales of his exploits during the war.
+Specifically, he settled on the area known as Pine Neck within East Patchogue and operated a farm there.

 Roe died in Suffolk County in 1830 at the age of 82; and was buried in the family graveyard.
 His body was eventually re-interred in the Cedar Grove Cemetery, in Patchogue, after the town was founded by a descendant.